ryanrestine/HackTheBox_WriteUps/windows_machines/active_notes.md

 sudo nmap -p-  --min-rate 10000 10.10.10.100
 ```

-As usual with Windows AD boxes, there's quite a few ports open here, with all the tell-tell signs of a Windows box (All those RPC ports), and an AD Domain Controller specifically (ports 53,88,389, etc).
+As usual with Windows AD boxes, there's quite a few ports open here, with all the tell-tale signs of a Windows box (All those RPC ports), and an AD Domain Controller specifically (ports 53,88,389, etc).
 Here, I am scanning the discovered open ports from our `-p-` scan, and tacking on the `-sC` and `-sV` flags to enumerate versions and run common scripts against the ports:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Active]